HEERA ALAYA

 Yes.

-Did you study restoration in college?
+Did you pursue restoration studies in college?

 As an apprentice?

-And now you paint.
+And now, you paint.

 What is your fascination with umbrellas, bikes and trees?